ankesh12/ankesh12.github.io/README.md

 ### Awards and Achievements

 ```
-“IBM Bluemix Award” at the inaugural Singapore Airlines app Challenge, 2015.
+* IBM Bluemix Award” at the inaugural Singapore Airlines app Challenge, 2015.
-Selected in the ‘Best Tech Initiative Category’ for FAME in Infosys, 2014.
+* Selected in the ‘Best Tech Initiative Category’ for FAME in Infosys, 2014.
-Assisted in reduction of cost for the client by USD 110K by preventive management.
+* Assisted in reduction of cost for the client by USD 110K by preventive management.
-“User Authentication by Secured Graphical Password Implementation” published in International Journal of
+* User Authentication by Secured Graphical Password Implementation” published in International
-Computer Applications (IJCA).
+  Journal of Computer Applications (IJCA).
 Also published in Google Scholar Digital Library
-“Nanotechnology, Big things from a Tiny World: a Review” published in International Journal of U- and E-
+* Nanotechnology, Big things from a Tiny World: a Review” published in International Journal
+  of U- and E-
 ```

 Markdown is a lightweight and easy-to-use syntax for styling your writing.
 It includes conventions for